twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Clean Up** – Delete all kerning pairs that have a zero value.

 ### Code Editor
-* Debugger selection dropdown list – Selecting options will discard the modified code.
+* Debugger selection dropdown list – Selecting options will discard changes to the code.
 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window